Darkwebathon: Rally for Actionable Intelligence

 The anonymous nature of Darkweb sites is a challenge for law enforcement agencies.

-We invite tech-savvy minds to apply to participate in this 5-day virtual hackathon event from March 29-April 3, with the goal of investigating data from the Darkweb and uncovering actionable intelligence that can be used to effectively handle real-world cases involving crimes on the darkweb.
+We invite tech-savvy minds to apply to participate in this 5-day virtual hackathon event from June 14-19, with the goal of investigating data from the Darkweb and uncovering actionable intelligence that can be used to effectively handle real-world cases involving crimes on the darkweb.

 ATII is working together with industry data experts to equip law enforcement and federal officials with fact-based content to address the highly challenging and dynamic nature of cybercrimes in human trafficking, modern slavery, and CSAM.

 All participants must abide by the following rules: